Outcomes

 While it may sound simple in theory, we know that paying back loans can be challenging and confusing.
 In this module we’ll help you gain a better understanding of:

 Sometimes it can be hard to afford your monthly student loan payments, but if you have federal loans, you might be able to find relief by changing your repayment plan!
+To change your repayment plan:

 As soon as you realize you are unable to make your monthly payment, contact your loan servicer!
 Whether you have federal or private loans, your servicer will be able to offer you personalized guidance on your options.
 If you miss a loan payment and do not have another arrangement in place, you may be marked delinquent and after nine months your loans could default.